DoSomething/chompy/docs/imports/README.md

 ## Tracking Source

-Each registration may contain a `Tracking Source` column, which corresponds to the `source` query parameter we include when directing users to our Rock The Vote registration partner site.
+Each RTV record may contain a `Tracking Source` column, which corresponds to the `source` query parameter we include when directing users to our Rock The Vote registration partner site.
 See [Phoenix docs](https://app.gitbook.com/@dosomething/s/phoenix-documentation/development/features/voter-registration#tracking-source)

 The import saves the raw `Tracking Source` value property into the serialized `details` field of the `voter-reg` post it creates.